-Leonard Nevarez Professor of Sociology
+Leonard Nevarez Professor and Chair of Sociology

 Leonard Nevarez is Professor of Sociology, former Director of the Urban Studies Program, and former Tatlock Director of Multidisciplinary Studies.
 He received his PhD in Sociology from the University of California at Santa Barbara and joined Vassar’s Sociology Department in 1999.
 An urban sociologist by training, his research examines how markets and their cultures transform places, formal organizations, and labor reproduction.
 Currently Nevarez is the primary investigator of a 2018 Poughkeepsie food security survey, which replicates the survey he oversaw for the Poughkeepsie Plenty community food assessment.
 He blogs at Musical Urbanism and is at work on a book about Martha and the Muffins, the break-out act of Toronto's new wave music scene.

-At Vassar College, courses Nevarez teaches in the Sociology Department include Power and Global Capital, Sociology of the New Economy (cross-listed in Science and Technology Studies), Quality of Life, Community Development (cross-listed in Urban Studies), Corporate Power, Introduction to Sociology, and Research Methods.
+At Vassar College, courses Nevarez teaches in the Sociology Department include Urban Sociology, Power and Global Capital, Sociology of the New Economy (cross-listed in Science and Technology Studies), Quality of Life, Community Development (cross-listed in Urban Studies), Corporate Power, Introduction to Sociology, and Research Methods.
 In the Urban Studies Program, his courses include Cities After Society, Musical Urbanism, Introduction to Urban Studies, and Urban Theory.
 In the Environmental Studies Program he teaches the Field Experiences in the Hudson Valley course.
 Syllabi for these courses can be found here.

 - BA, MA, PhD, University of California, Santa Barbara